k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/12_Supported_Verbs_Get.md

 # isAlive

-Indicates if the Fabric is up and running on the given domain and port.
+Indicates whether the Fabric is up and running on the given domain and port.

 <p><code>http://&lt;Domain name&gt;:&lt;PORT&gt;/api/isAlive</code></p>